 Unless you can pay cash for your home building project, you will need a construction loan to pay for large portions of the labor and materials.
 A home construction loan also can be used to buy land for your house to sit on, too.

 Home construction loans are more complex than a regular mortgage loan; you are borrowing funds for a short time to construct a building that does not exist yet.
 A construction loan or fix and flip home loan is basically a line of credit similar to a credit card.
 But in this case, a bank controls when money is borrowed and paid to your contractor.

 A home construction loan requires bank approval for both you and the builder.
 The bank has to check that you can afford the loan and will have enough money to finish the project.
 The contractor must show he has the financial ability and skills to get the house constructed on time and under budget.

-What Are the Two Types of Home Construction Loans?
+What Are the Two Types of House Construction Loans and Lines?